Gangchon Rail Park

 As you peddle on, you will reach the resting point, where you can grab some hot coffee and Korean snacks- yes, Koreans love snacks and coffee.
 Provided that you make it, and don’t tire out, you should be able to see the trickling waterfall that flows down the mountain side.
 It’s a worthy picture!
 After a 20 minute break, the train will then be waiting for you to hop on so it can set off.
 It will take you all the way to Gangchon station where you can ride the free shuttle bus back to your starting location.

-Rest assured, you will have a lovely time if you enjoy the outdoors-especially if it’s snowing.
+Rest assured, you will have a lovely time if you enjoy the outdoors-especially in the winter if it’s snowing.
 The view will be beautiful.
 It’s also a great trip to get you away from the major cities that can sometimes feel heavy and hectic.
 It will probably take up your whole day, so make sure you have the time to spare.
-Don’t forget it will also be freezing, so bring all your winter gear, and most importantly, have a fabulous trip!
+Don’t forget if you go in the winter it will be freezing, so bring all your winter gear.
+Most importantly, have a fabulous trip!

 Address (English): Gimyoujeong Station (1383, Gimyujeong-ro, Sindong-myeon, Chuncheon-si, Gangwon-do)